 However, as the Russian economy expanded post-communism, rental prices in Moscow also dramatically rose; capitalism and more foreign investment meant an influx of foreign nationals and an increased demand for accommodation in Moscow.

 But, according to Bloomberg, since the crash in oil prices and the tense political situation in Ukraine in 2015, many international firms withdrew or cut investments in the country.
-The decreased demand for property led to a drop in the price of Moscow rentals, up to some 40% in some of the city’s most desirable neighborhoods.
+The lower demand for property led to a drop in the price of Moscow rentals, up to some 40% in some neighborhoods.
 While the marketplace is still very competitive, renters in Moscow can get more for their money.

 Types of Russian apartments